 Regardless of the design path chosen for the PSA phase, a virtual 3D model lies at the heart of our process.
 We add information to this computer model as the design and specifications of the home are determined.
 The model allows clients to visualize the home as it is being designed, and it ultimately drives the computer-controlled machines in our shop.
 The model ensures accuracy and speed in the fabrication process, and predictable results for our clients.

 Everything from the screenshot meetings to the itemized pricing is very impressive.
 I don’t consider myself the most visual or technically minded client, but you make it very easy.
 Having gone through this process, I’m not sure why anyone would want to build a house any other way!

 SELECTING FINISHES AND FIXTURES

 In addition to developing the design of the home during the PSA process, we also guide our clients in the selection of the materials, finishes and fixtures that will make the house feel like a home.
-Our interior design team offers a pre-curated selection of options at various price points that have been vetted for value, aesthetics and sustainability.
+Our interior design team offers a selection of options at various price points that have been vetted for value, aesthetics and sustainability.

 Clients who stick closely to Unity’s standard offerings realize the greatest value.
 Compare STANDARD and UPGRADE options.